MCCORRY'S MEMOIRS

 Third image cluster.

 Top image of image cluster three has one coming off of the Chatham Bridge and immediately being prompted with signs to turn right to go to Fredericton, Neguac, Newcastle, and Tracadie.
-Highway 11 would then do a partial loop and meet King George Highway, the main road of the village of Douglastown.
-Left turn there at that meeting of roads is a turn onto the route toward Neguac and Tracadie, Francophone communities on New Brunswick's Acadian Peninsula several dozens of miles distant.
+Highway 11 would then do a partial loop and meet the main road of the village of Douglastown.
+Left turn there at that meeting of roads is a turn onto the highway route toward Neguac and Tracadie, Francophone communities on New Brunswick's Acadian Peninsula several dozens of miles distant.
 And a right turn will have one going through Douglastown in the direction of Newcastle and Fredericton.
 Newcastle being some five miles distant, and Fredericton more than a hundred miles so.
-The more immediate location for persons turning right is the village of Douglastown, where one already is situated at this place on road.
+Closest municipality for persons turning right is the village of Douglastown, for which the sign demarcating its limit soon becomes visible.

 Highway 11 becomes Neguac Highway once one has turned left.
 Right turn puts one on the way into Douglastown's more populous sections.
-If one were to continue ahead on the road coming off of the Chatham Bridge, one is on Highway 8, going to Bathurst.
+And if one were to continue ahead on the road coming off of the Chatham Bridge, one is on Highway 8, going to Bathurst.

 In middle image of image cluster three, the Neguac Highway begins.
 Sign somewhat near image centre indicates that one is now going to Neguac and Tracadie.
-One is still in Douglastown at this particular juncture, and will be for some distance going up Neguac Highway.
-One is going further and further away from the central part of Douglastown where I lived, when one is driving up Neguac Highway.
+One is going further and further away from Douglastown and the part of Douglastown where I lived, when one is driving up Neguac Highway.

 Bottom image of image cluster three.
 About a quarter of a mile up Neguac Highway from perspective in middle image, one encounters Big Ferry Road intersecting with the highway, and on corners of that intersection were an Irving car service station and a general store.
 Thompson's.
-This is the northernmost fringe of Douglastown.
+This is outside Douglastown, technically.
+Though regarded, spoken about, as still being part of Douglastown.
 Beyond it, one is in the village of Millbank.
 We inhabited a trailer park up Big Ferry Road (some distance off to the left edge of image) for a short time in 1970 before moving to Newcastle.
 I remember my grandfather and I being at the Thompson's general store after a plan in summer of 1972 to rendez-vous with my father on the road to the Miramichi, had gone awry.
 My mother and I sometimes went to the Thompson store if Dot's Store in Douglastown was closed, or was lacking whatever it was that my mother wanted.

 Fourth image cluster.

 Top image of this fourth cluster of three images is of an exit lane veering off of the highway from Bathurst to Chatham just before that highway crosses the Chatham Bridge in the direction of Chatham on the other side of the Miramichi River.
-Said exit lane leads toward the main road of Douglastown, King George Highway, which goes left to right and right to left in image.
-Signs in foreground indicate that a left turn onto King George Highway will put one on a route to Neguac and Tracadie.
+Said exit lane leads toward the main road of Douglastown, which runs left to right and right to left in image.
+Signs in foreground indicate that a left turn will put one on a route to Neguac and Tracadie.
 And a right turn will have one going in the direction of Newcastle and Fredericton.
 Newcastle being some five miles distant, and Fredericton more than a hundred miles so.
-The more immediate location for persons turning right is the village of Douglastown, where one now is already situated at this particular juncture.
+The closest municipal boundary for persons turning right is that of the village of Douglastown.
+One is yards away from the village limit of Douglastown at this particular juncture.

-Second image, middle image, shows Douglastown being penetrated by King George Highway a hundred yards or so from the right turn in first image from top of image cluster four.
+Second image, middle image, shows Douglastown being penetrated by its main road a few dozen yards or so from the right turn in first image from top of image cluster four.
 This part of Douglastown known as Douglastown's lowermost section, was sparsely populated through most of the 1970s (and all five of the years in which we lived in central Douglastown).
 There was just a small apartment building and a few homes strung along the road between expansive fields.
 A Shell gasoline can be seen far in the distance.

-Third and bottom image shows the turn to the Rennie Road running perpendicular to King George Highway.
-The large white house at image right at corner of King George Highway and Rennie Road, had behind it a barn and a vast field, and that was where the Douglastown Days parade on the final Saturday of July, 1976, was organised, assembled, started.
+Third and bottom image shows the turn to the Rennie Road running perpendicular to the main Douglastown road.
+The large white house at image right at corner of main Douglastown road and Rennie Road, had behind it a barn and a vast field, and that was where the Douglastown Days parade on the final Saturday of July, 1976, was organised, assembled, started.
 I rode my bicycle with streamers in that parade.
-Pre-planning of that parade on the Frioday afternoon previous happened close to that barn and near a small trailer park.
-I had at noon hour that same Friday seen and audiotape-recorded the episode of The Flintstones name of "The Hyponotist", Fred meeting the Great Mesmo after having inadvertantly gypnotising Barney to act like a dog.
+Pre-planning of that parade on the Friday afternoon previous happened close to that barn and near a small trailer park.
+I had at noon hour that same Friday seen and audiotape-recorded the episode of The Flintstones name of "The Hyponotist", Fred meeting the Great Mesmo after having inadvertantly hypnotising Barney to act like a dog.
 That episode of The Flintstones and an episode of The Pink Panther Show (with "Pink Panzer", "La Feet's Defeat", "Pink On the Cob") at 2 P.M. on the Saturday of the parade, are associated in my mind with the parade, that lasted most of that Saturday morning.

 The aforementioned Shell gasoline station is now better visible.
 Some short distance up the Rennie Road was the small trailer park to which I above refer.